nebari-dev/nebari/docs/source/installation/configuration.md

     h2_color: '#652e8e'
 ```

 Its also possible to display the current version of qhub by using the `display_version: 'True'` in the above `theme.jupyterhub` configuration.
+If no extra information is passed,
+the displayed version will be the same as `qhub_version`, an overwrite can be done by passing the `version: v.a.b.c` key as well.

 ## Environments